plasne/openid-connect/implementation.md

 -   CONFIG_KEYS - This is a comma-delimited list of configuration keys to pull for the specific service.
 All keys matching the pattern will be pulled.
 A setting that is already set is not replaced (so left-most patterns take precident).
 For example, the dev environment of the auth service might contain "app:auth:dev:\*, app:common:dev:\*".
 If you do not specify any CONFIG_KEYS, no variables will be set from App Configuration.

+-   LOG_LEVEL (default: Information) - Specify one of Critical, Debug, Error, Information, None, Trace, Warning.
+This determines the logging level.

+-   HOST_URL - You may specify a fully qualified URL (including protocol) to host the application on (ex. https://localhost:5000 if hosting locally).

 If you are going to use AUTH_TYPE=mi, the above settings are the only things you need to set.
 If you are going to use AUTH_TYPE=app, you must supply the following settings:

 -   TENANT_ID - This is the tenant ID of the Azure AD directory that contains the CLIENT_ID.